fhirschmann/penchy/docs/extending.rst

 Even if a WrappedJVM is a :class:`~penchy.jobs.elements.PipelineElement` you must not specify a ``_run`` method.

-Whatever you do: You must behave like a :class:`~penchy.jobs.jvm.JVM`, so be sure to take a look how it is implemented.
+Whatever you do: You must behave like a :class:`~penchy.jobs.jvms.JVM`, so be sure to take a look how it is implemented.